 Cropping a picture to the correct dimensions

 This is the simplest and easiest way to adapt your pictures to use as OG Images.
 If you’re using a photo with an aspect ratio near 1.91:1 (such as 16:9), you can crop the sides to fit the required dimensions, and it will look just fine.

 Get stared by uploading the image to Kapwing's Studio.
 Once your picture is fully uploaded, click “Custom Size” and choose the “OG Image" preset option.
 If you don't see this option, click anywhere in the grey area around your image.
 This should make the top of the right sidebar say "Canvas".
 Underneath, there will be the "Custom Size" button.

 Choosing the "OG Image" present option will crop your image to 1200x630, your safest bet for OG Images.
 If you’d like a higher-resolution version of the same image, click “Lock Ratio” and increase the value of either dimension and your photo will be resized with the same aspect ratio.

 Adding padding to achieve the right aspect ratio

-If you don’t want to lose any part of your image, it’s easy to add padding to the sides or top & bottom in order to fit the 1.91:1 aspect ratio of OG Images.
-All you need to do is follow the same steps you would use to crop the image to the correct dimensions, then select the picture and choose “Lock Ratio” from the right side of the screen.
+If you don’t want to lose any part of your image, it’s easy to add padding to the sides or top & bottom in order to fit the 1.91:1 aspect ratio.
+When your image has been uploaded to the Studio, select the picture and choose “Lock Ratio” from the right side of the screen.
 Then, drag the corners of the picture to fit it to the edges of the canvas and center it in the background.

 Adding your OG image to a blog post or social share